SeekerHub/Machine-Hack/README.md

 # Machine-Hack
-Contains few machine learning algorithms implementations
+A repository that contains implementation of some classical machine learning algorithms.